syncfusion-content/blazor-docs/blazor/datagrid/sorting.md

 {% previewsample "https://blazorplayground.syncfusion.com/embed/LthKDxVriaVxqpEP?appbar=false&editor=false&result=true&errorlist=false&theme=bootstrap5" %}

-> The CustomSortComparer function takes two parameters: a and b.
+> * The CustomSortComparer function takes two parameters: a and b.
 The a and b parameters are the values to be compared.
 The function returns -1, 0, or 1, depending on the comparison result.

-N> The SortComparer property will work only for local data.
+> * The SortComparer property will work only for local data.
 <br/> When using the column template to display data in a column, you will need to use the [Field](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_Field) property of [GridColumn](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html) to work with the [SortComparer](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_SortComparer) property.

 ## Touch interaction

 When you tap the datagrid header on touchscreen devices, the selected column header is sorted.
 A popup ![sorting](./images/sorting.jpg) is displayed for multi-column sorting.
 To sort multiple columns, tap the popup![msorting](./images/msorting.jpg), and then tap the desired datagrid headers.

-N> The [AllowMultiSorting](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_AllowMultiSorting) and [AllowSorting](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_AllowSorting) should be **true** then only the popup will be shown.
+> The [AllowMultiSorting](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_AllowMultiSorting) and [AllowSorting](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_AllowSorting) should be **true** then only the popup will be shown.

 The following screenshot represents a grid touch sorting in the device.